research-ag/motoko-lib/docs/modules/token_handler.md

   The handler will call icrc1_balance(S:P) to query the balance.
 It will detect if it has increased compared to the last balance seen.
 If it has increased then it will adjust the deposit_balance (and hence the usable_balance).
   It will also trigger a “consolidation”, i.e. moving the newly deposited funds from S:P to S:0.
-  Concurrent notify() for the same P are handled with locks.

 - **Debit** `debit(p : Principal, amount : Nat) : Bool`
   <br>